curationexperts/ansible-samvera/docs/capification.md

     append :linked_files, "config/database.yml"
     append :linked_files, "config/secrets.yml"

+    # We have to re-define capistrano-sidekiq's tasks to work with
+    # systemctl in production.
+Note that you must clear the previously-defined
+    # tasks before re-defining them.
+    Rake::Task["sidekiq:stop"].clear_actions
+    Rake::Task["sidekiq:start"].clear_actions
+    Rake::Task["sidekiq:restart"].clear_actions
+    namespace :sidekiq do
+      task :stop do
+        on roles(:app) do
+          execute :sudo, :systemctl, :stop, :sidekiq
+        end
+      end
+      task :start do
+        on roles(:app) do
+          execute :sudo, :systemctl, :start, :sidekiq
+        end
+      end
+      task :restart do
+        on roles(:app) do
+          execute :sudo, :systemctl, :restart, :sidekiq
+        end
+      end
+    end
   ```

   Note: You do NOT want the `:passenger_restart_with_touch` option.
 This will prevent passenger from automatically restarting after you deploy.
 See https://github.com/capistrano/passenger#restarting-passenger--4033-applications